 SDR only takes place once you have completed your probationary period.
 Before this time you are reviewed under the terms and conditions of the probationary process.
-Best practice indicates that SDR should be an annual process, although it will be possible to arrange a two year cycle where both sides agree to this.
+Best practice indicates that SDR should be an annual process.

-Under normal circumstances SDR meetings will take place in the January - April period.
-This will allow managers to be reminded of when reviews need to take place, and allow the staff development office to record and monitor this information.
+Under normal circumstances SDR meetings will take place in the April - July period.
+This will allow managers to be reminded of when reviews need to take place, and allow the Staff Learning and Development office to record and monitor this information.
 Where staff members are on extended leave during this period they should arrange to have the SDR meeting either before or after the prescribed period, as appropriate.

 What is discussed?

 The SDR meeting is a chance for the role holder to talk about all aspects of their work over the previous year (or cycle) and to discuss and agree plans moving forward.